Boljoon: Boljoon Church

-Nuestra Señora de Patrocinio Parish Church of Boljoon shows old and intricate carvings and bas-reliefs.
+The Archdiocesan Shrine of Patrocinio de Maria Santisima shows old and intricate carvings and bas-reliefs.
 It is in a pseudo-baroque rococo style.
 It has a main nave, a transcript, and twenty-eight pillars which support the walls.
 The walls are as thick as the pillars which are 2 m thick and made of mortar and lime.

 Boljoon became a visita of Carcar founded according to some authors in 1599.
-It became an independent vicariate on 31 October 1690, and on 5 April 1692, Fr.
+It became an independent vicariate on October 31, 1690, and on April 5, 1692, Fr.
 Nicolas de la Cuadra was appointed as prior.
-Because of the lack of priests, the church was turned over to the Jesuits on 27 September 1737, following the recommendation of the intermediate chapter of 1732.
+Because of the lack of priests, the church was turned over to the Jesuits on September 27, 1737, following the recommendation of the intermediate chapter of 1732.
 In the year 1747, the General of the Augustinians Order proposed the recovery of the parishes left off in the Visayas.

 Boljoon's earlier building had been destroyed in a raid in 1782, and its pastor Fr.
 Ambrosio Otero started rebuilding the following year.
 The work was continued by Fr.
 Manuel Cordero in 1794 but when Fr.
 Julian arrived, the work was not yet completed.
 He decided to build a blockhouse 120 × 80 m on which artillery was mounted, and he enclosed the church perimeter with a wall.
 He finally completed the church.
 The church and the adjoining convento were restored by Fr.
 Leandro Moran (1920–1948) the last Augustinian friar to be assigned to Boljoon.

 In 1999 the National Historical Institute declared it a National Historical Landmark.
 The following year, the National Museum declared it as a National Cultural Treasure.
-The Nuestra Señora de Patrocinio Parish Church withstood the 7.2 magnitude earthquake in 2013 which affected Bohol and Cebu.
+The then Nuestra Señora de Patrocinio Parish Church withstood the 7.2 magnitude earthquake in 2013 which affected Bohol and Cebu.

 The Boljoon Church is currently in the tentative list for UNESCO World Heritage Sites under the Baroque Churches of the Philippines (Extension).
 A proposal has been suggested by scholars to make a separate UNESCO inclusion for the Old Centre of Boljoon which includes the Boljoon Church.
 The same would be made for other churches listed in UNESCO's tentative sites, where each town plaza and surrounding heritage buildings would be added.
 No government agency has yet to take action on the proposal.